Martin Parr: Magnum Photos

 Parr joined Magnum Photos as an associate member in 1988.
 The vote on his inclusion as a full member in 1994 was divisive, with Philip Jones Griffiths circulating a plea to other members not to admit him.
 Parr achieved the necessary two-thirds majority by one vote.
 Magnum membership helped him work on editorial photography, and on editorial fashion photography for Paul Smith, Louis Vuitton, Galerie du jour Agnès B. and Madame Figaro.

 In 2014 Parr was voted in as president of Magnum Photos International, a post he held for 3.5 years until 2017.

 Collector

 Photobooks

 Parr is a collector and critic of photobooks.
 His collaboration with the critic Gerry Badger, The Photobook: A History (in three volumes) covers more than 1,000 examples of photobooks from the 19th century through to the present day.
 The first two volumes took eight years to complete.
-Tate Modern's retrospective exhibition of Daido Moriyama in London included many Moriyama books loaned from Parr displayed in vitrines.
+Tate Modern's retrospective exhibition of Daidō Moriyama in London included many Moriyama books loaned from Parr displayed in vitrines.